R-T-B/UnityAnalyticsKiller/README.txt

 So, I installed this in gamedata and nothing happened!

-God dang it bobby, read the manual.
-Your supposed to put it in KSPINstall\KSP_x64_Data\Managed, replacing your existing dlls (other Unity games, wherver your telemetry dlls are put them there and replace the originals.
+God dang it bobby, read the manual!
+You're supposed to put it in KSPINstall\KSP_x64_Data\Managed, replacing your existing dlls (other Unity games, wherver your telemetry dlls are put them there and replace the originals.
 Maybe take a backup, who knows?)